Mattamorphic/github-oauth-tester/README.md

 1. Clone down a copy of this repository
 2. From the root directory of the repository run `npm install`
 3. Create a GitHub OAuth App

+### Option 1, supplying OAuth app details via `.env`
 4. Create a `.env` file in the root directory of this repository with the CLIENT_ID and CLIENT_SECRET from your OAuth app configured:

 ```
 CLIENT_ID=1234567b
 CLIENT_SECRET=b7654321
 ```

+### Option 2, supplying OAuth app details via Command Line

+4. When executing step 5, you can supply `--client_id=XXXX --client_secret=XXXX` if you have multiple apps or don't want to hard code this value.

 5. run `node index.js` (I'll make this a `bin` file later!)
 6. Follow the steps provided